datakaveri/.github/profile/README.md

 ### Community
 IUDX is an open source project that anyone in the community can use, improve, and enjoy.
 We'd love you to join us!
 Here's a few ways to find out what's happening and get involved:

-You’ve already found us on Github!
-We have multiple Digital Public Infrastructures (DPI) powerd by CDPG's IUDX Stack.
+We have multiple Digital Public Infrastructures (DPIs) powerd by CDPG's IUDX Stack.

 Here are the most popular ones